s91k/frontend/src/lib/blog/posts/carbon-law-from-2025.md

 Klimatkollen provides visualisations to show how each company compares to the 12%/year pathway.

 - Companies can use this as a **common reference**, regardless of base year or sector.
-- **Scope 3 emissions** (value chain) are particularly difficult to reduce.
+- **Scope 3 emissions** (value chain) have been and are particularly challenging to reduce, but companies should be able to take advantage of the general movement in renewable energy and climate solutions moving forward.
-- Some climate-positive companies may see emissions rise (e.g., renewables firms), but this may displace fossil emissions.
+- Some rapidly growing climate-solution companies may motivate raised emissions over a period of time (e.g. renewable energy firms), since their solutions will displace the fossil-based products.
+(Example: [Exoponential Roadmap Initiative](https://exponentialroadmap.org/climate-solutions-framework/))

 ---